-Since the progression is without bonus and benefits, I don’t find this faction particularly useful.
+Since the progression is without bonuses and benefits, I don’t find this faction particularly useful.
 They’ve already been adjusted to start the game with two extra resources, so it seems they are also statistically weaker.

 The Architects value an organized and structured capital city.

-For every district you get an extra resource.
+For every district, you get an extra resource.
 Every completed column and row is worth 2 victory points, not one.

 The Craftsmen want to create a wonder of the world, a massive statue.